core-infra-svcs/dashboard-api-go/client/docs/OrganizationsApi.md

 ## ClaimIntoOrganization

-> InlineResponse200142 ClaimIntoOrganization(ctx, organizationId).ClaimIntoOrganization(claimIntoOrganization).Execute()
+> InlineResponse200152 ClaimIntoOrganization(ctx, organizationId).ClaimIntoOrganization(claimIntoOrganization).Execute()

-Claim a list of devices, licenses, and/or orders into an organization
+Claim a list of devices, licenses, and/or orders into an organization inventory